 - International regulation – to establish what regulations are currently in place across the globe and look at their enforcement.

 Who will write the reports?

-At the moment we don’t know but our concern is that organisations that lack the necessary independence will be chosen.
+Our concern has always been that organisations whicht lack the necessary independence will be chosen.
 For example the Swiss-based Foundation Franz Weber was involved in the original submission to look at this issue and has a clear campaign to halt the keeping of fish in aquariums.
 We do not believe organisations such as this, with their inherent bias against the trade, should be in any way involved in the creation of the reports for the workshop.
-We would support for example an independent inter-governmental organisation such as the UN Food and Agriculture Organisation (FAO) being involved.

 Who will be at the workshop where recommendations are made?